BarlowR/BarlowR.github.io/content/projects/Outdoor_Gear/Fabric_Analysis/Fabric_Analysis.md

 <h4> Optimizations </h4>

 <p> The second half of this solution is a set of optimizations.
 I've formulated a number of different fabric use-cases into optimization problems that can be used to evaluate various fabrics in the dataset.
-Each optimization is a mutli-objective optimization, generally looking to minimize cost and weight, while maximizing one or two other criteria specific to the use case.
+Each optimization is a multi-objective optimization, generally looking to minimize cost and weight, while maximizing one or two other criteria specific to the use case.
 Listed below are the use-cases and their optimization equations, along with a brief discussion on the formulation of each.
 </p>

 <h4> Pack Fabrics, Load Bearing </h4>